-- Who was Neil Armstrong and why is he important? - When was the first moon landing? - Why was the Apollo 11 moon landing so important?
+- Who was Neil Armstrong and why ٠ is he important? - When was the first moon landing? • - Why was the Apollo 11 moon ٠ landing so important?

-I want my Mummy! - Year 3/4

-Key Facts

-- The first settlers came to live by the River Nile in Egypt in 7500 BC. - Ancient Egypt depended on the waters of the River Nile. - The Egyptians were famous for creating magnificent buildings called Pyramids.
-The Egyptians built over 100 pyramids and some of them were almost 150 meters tall. - Ancient Egyptians believed in several gods and mummified the bodies of wealthy and famous people to send them to the afterlife.

-Tutankhamun Facts

-- Born: ground 1342 BC

-- Died: around 1323 BC

-- Pharook from approx. 1333 BC to 1323 BC

-- Known as the 'boy king' as he became phuruoh aged only 9

-- Tomb discovered by Howard Carter and his team in the Valley of the Kings in 1922

-- Tomb contained over 3000 treasures

-- Historians believe Tutankhamun died suddenly as the tomb was finished hastily.

-Key Vocabulary BC Before Christ.
-Used to show that a date is before the year 1.
-Afterlife The place where Egyptians believed they would go after they died.
-Pharach A ruler of ancient Egypt.
-Mummification The process of preserving a body after death in preparation for the afterlife.
-Canopic jars Special jars that held the organs of a murnmy.
-Sarcophagus A large stone box that held a murnmy's coffin.
-Pyramid Stone tombs of Egyptian pharaoh.
-Hieroglyphics A type of writing that used pictures and symbols.
-Papyrus Paper made from reeds.
+I want my Mummy! - Year 3/4 Key Skills SA TA I can place periods of history in a chronological framework.
+000 000 Key Facts rs came to live by the River in 7500 BC.
+Tutankhamun Facts • Born: around 1342 BC • Died: around 1323 BC • Pharaoh from approx. 1333 I can use historic terms related to the period of study.
+000 000 Ancient Egypt depended on the waters of the River Nile.
+The Egyptians were famous for creating magnificent buildings called Pyramids.
+The Egyptians built over 100 pyramids and some BC to 1323 BC Known as the 'boy king' as he became pharaoh aged only 9 Tomb discovered by Howard Carter and his team in the Valley of the Kings in 1922 I can use a variety of resources to find out about aspects of life in the past.
+000 $\circ \circ \circ$ I can communicate what I have learned in an organised and structured way, using appropriate terminology.
+000 000 of them were Ancient Egypt and mummifie famous people Tomb contained over 3000 treasures Historians believe Tutankhamun died suddenly as the tomb was finished hastily.
+Key Vocabulary 35 BC Before Christ.
+Used to show the Afterlife The place where Egyptians believe , , , Pharaoh Mummification A ruler of and Timeline STATE OF Canopic jars The process of preserving a body after Special jars that held the AD 1500 Sarcophagus Ancient Egypt Pyramid A large stone box that held a mummy's coffin.
+Stone tombs of Egyptian pharaoh.
+Ancient Rome Hieroglyphics A type of writing that used pictures and symbols.
+Maya Civilisation Papyrus Paper made from reeds.
+Anglo-Saxon Britain 🔶 rupyrus - aper made memory that are significant nationally or globally e.g. the moon landing.
+I can ask and answer questions about the past using a range of

+Appendix 2

+I can place key events in the

+I can compare space travel from

+history of space travel in

+chronological order.

+the past to the present.

+sources.